SAP BASIS FAQs for Freshers

-1) What will happened if the Central instance of the system failed?
+1) What will happen if the Central instance of the system failed?

-Ans: Central instance fialed sap mmc will not start
+Ans: Central instance failed SAP MMC will not start

-2) Where we will install the central instance, in server or in a Specific computer?
+2) Where will we install the central instance, in the server or in a Specific computer?

 3) Did only the standard jobs can be performed as background jobs or else how to create a new background job?

 Get More Questions and Answers with Explanation related to SAP BASIS at SAP BASIS Forum.

 4) How the message server differs from the Dialog work process?

 5) How will you differentiate SID and central instance, according to their use?